SalomePlatform/yacs/doc/execxml.rst

     -e, --dump-on-error[=file] Stop on first error and dump state -f, --dump-final[=file]    dump final state
     -g, --dump[=nbsec]         dump state
+    -i, --init_port[=value]    Initialisation value of a port, specified as bloc.node.port=value.
     -k, --kill-port=port       Kill Salome application running on the specified port if the driver process is killed (with SIGINT or SIGTERM)